vue-macros/vue-macros/packages/define-options/README.md

 ## Features

-- ✨ With this marco, you can use Options API in Vue `<script setup>`.
+- ✨ With this macro, you can use Options API in Vue `<script setup>`.
 - 💚 Supports both Vue 2 and Vue 3 out-of-the-box.
 - 🦾 Full TypeScript support.
 - ⚡️ Supports Vite, Webpack, Vue CLI, Rollup, esbuild and more, powered by <a href="https://github.com/unjs/unplugin">unplugin</a>.